Kertis4/Clash-Royale-Deck-Maker/README.md

 ## Future Improvements

-- Improve deck generation with advanced algorithms considering card synergies, elixir cost averages, and dynamic meta shifts.
+- Improve deck generation with advanced algorithms considering card synergies, elixir cost averages.

-- Create individual account features (dashboard, Save Decks and maybe others)
+- Create individual account features (Save Decks and maybe others)

-- Change meta.json to a database for scalability

-- Host the site (getting a raspberry pi in 3 days as of the commit so I will try and self host with that)
+- Cookie based Auth (prevent CSRF attacks)

+- Improve web Security before hosting

+- Add caching of dashboard info in the db, as there is a little Delay with the api requests so it could display that and then change if it needs to for a less janky experience.

+- Add a save deck feature, (already has a space in the dashboard, need to add a button to save decks, and implement it in the backend)

+## Hosting the Site

+- I just got a raspberry PI I have NGINIX set up aswell as Ubuntu Server, I just need to make this site more secure, (Cookie Based Auth) and things like that.

+- I also plan on getting a domain in the coming days, once I am off work (the weekend) I will hopefully be able to get it up

 ## Contact